kagehq/failover/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Run `make test`
-6. Submit a pull request
+5. Submit a pull request